codeforsanjose/disaster-response-sj/README.md

 1. Gather information on existing system
 2. Determine pain points or missing pieces of existing system
-3. Look for existing tools to address #2
+3. Look for existing tools to address number 2

 ## Resources